GoogleChrome/web.dev/src/site/content/en/reliable/broadcast-updates-guide/index.md

 </figure>

-We'll call these types of use cases where the service worker doesn't need to receive a message from the page to start a communication **“broadcast updates”**.
+We'll call these types of use cases where the service worker doesn't need to receive a message from the page to start a communication **"broadcast updates"**.
 In this guide we'll review different ways of implementing this type of communication between pages and service workers, by using standard browser APIs and the [Workbox library](https://developers.google.com/web/tools/workbox).